syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI ListView (SfListView)
+# Getting Started with .NET MAUI ListView

 This section guides you through setting up and configuring a ListView(SfListView) in your .NET MAUI application.
 Follow the steps below to add a basic ListView to your project.